Garden Route Guided Tours

 Pinnacle Point Caves

-The ocean along the route has carved out a number of overhanging caves all along the coastline.
+The ocean along the route has carved out several overhanging caves all along the coastline.
 On a small piece of the headland, close to Mossel Bay, there is a collection of such caves.
 These caves show evidence of human habitation some 40 000 to 150 000 years ago, making the caves an important historical attraction.
 The caves are breathtaking and can be explored to great depths.
-From the months of July to December, whales can be spotted from the cave.
+From July to December, whales can be spotted from the cave.
 Booking a tour to the caves is a must, and booking will need to be done in advance.

 Any adrenaline junkie has heard about Bloukrans Pass but you don’t have to chase the thrill of bungee jumping to see the pass for yourself.
 Home to what is considered the highest commercial bungee jump in the world, the Bloukrans Pass is also a beautiful attraction for those wanting to get a better view of the forests and winding rivers.
 The views you will encounter when travelling the pass are indescribable.